-Currently there are 26 countries in Europe that will require an ETIAS Visa authorization as an added security measure.
+Currently, there are 26 countries in Europe that will require an ETIAS travel authorization as an added security measure.

-The ETIAS visa is a travel authorization for business or touristic purposes, and will not be a substitute for a student or working visa.
-Any third country nationals who wish to live, study, work, or remain in Europe longer than 90 consecutive days, will have to apply for a different type of visa.
+The ETIAS is a travel authorization for business or touristic purposes, and will not be a substitute for a student or working visa.
+Any third country nationals who wish to live, study, work, or remain in Europe longer than 90 days, will have to apply for a visa suited to their specific situation.

-Citizens of the EU do not need a passport and are not subject to any other type of border control at their mutual borders.
+Citizens of the EU traveling in the Schengen Area can do it with either their national identity card or passport, and are not subject to any other type of border control at their mutual borders.

 WHEN DOES EU ETIAS BECOME OBLIGATORY?

-The European Commission officially announced that ETIAS travel authorization system will become a reality.
-The EU Parliament and Commission will provide the financial support it will take to implement the ETIAS and that development will start immediately.
+The European Commission officially announced that the ETIAS travel authorization system will become a reality at the end of 2022.
+The EU Parliament and Commission will provide the financial support it will take to implement ETIAS and development will start immediately.

-Once the EU ETIAS travel authorization becomes operational, all citizens from visa waiver countries mentioned above will be required to submit an application before their trip.
-However, and for the time being, they can continue to travel to Europe without a visa.
+Once the EU ETIAS travel authorization becomes operational, all citizens from current visa-free countries mentioned above will be required to submit an application before their trip.
+However, and for the time being, they can continue to travel to Europe without a travel authorization.

 Read the latest news about ETIAS